 - Place only 2 logs on a baking sheet

-- Let biscotti cool completely before added chocolate or icing
+- Let the biscotti cool completely before adding chocolate or icing

 - Cut on an angle for “better looking” biscotti

-- If making for the first time, follow the directions exactly, do not deviate
+- If making it for the first time, follow the directions exactly, and do not deviate

 This recipe calls for cranberries.
-For the full recipe visit Erin Cooks.
+For the full recipe, visit We Know Stuff.

 Other Variations of Add-Ins: